mrkaleArduinoLib/gbj_appthermo_ds/README.md

 ## Fundamental functionality
 * The library averages temperatures from all active sensors on one-wire bus.
-* It creates internal cache with identifiers and recent temperatures of all active temperature sensors on the one-wire bus.
+It is useful when no statistical smoothing of data from individual sensors on the bus is requested, or there is just one active sensor on the bus.
-* The library utilizes internal timer for periodical temperature measurement.
+* The library utilizes internal timer for periodical temperature measurement by sensors conversion.

 <a id="internals"></a>

 ## Internal parameters
-Internal parameter is hard-coded in the library as enumerations and has neither setter nor getter associated.
+Internal parameter is hard-coded as an enumeration literal in the library and has neither setter nor getter associated.
+However, particular feature of the library utilizing this parameter as a default value usually has got corresponding setter and/or getter.

 * **Temperature measurement period** (1000 ms): It is a default time period for temperature measurement.